Ravichandrathatikonda/tweet-trend/README.md

 This is a small application that contains main and test folders.
 The Main contains the application code.
-The test contains test cases.
+The test contains the test cases.
-It also contains pom.xml which has all dependencies and artifact name and version
+It also contains pom.xml which has all dependencies, artifact name and version.